Saturday Night Fever (soundtrack): Writing and recording

 The track was recorded at Criteria Studios, with Maurice Gibb playing a bass line similar to the guitar riff, Barry Gibb and Alan Kendall on guitar riffs, and Blue Weaver on synthesizers.
 Barry chose to sing falsetto on the whole song, except on the line "life’s going nowhere, somebody help me".

-Dennis Bryon, who was a backing drummer, left in the middle of the session due to the death of his mother.
-So the group looked for a replacement.
+Dennis Bryon, who was a backing drummer, left in the middle of the session due to the death of his mother, so the group looked for a replacement.
 However, as there was a shortage of qualified drummers in the area, they tried out a drum machine, with unsatisfactory results.
-After listening to the drum track of the already-recorded Night Fever, they took two bars from that track, and re-recorded them as a loop on a separate tape.
+After listening to the drum track of the already-recorded "Night Fever", they took two bars from that track, and re-recorded them as a loop.

+Commercial performance

+At the time, Saturday Night Fever with Grease held the record for biggest preorders in Netherlands with 150,000 records sold.

 Release

 The original issue of the album included the original studio version of "Jive Talkin'"; later LP pressings included a version culled from Here at Last ...
 Bee Gees ...
 Live.
 All CD releases have included the original "Jive Talkin'".
 "Jive Talkin'" was to have been used in a deleted scene taking place the day after Tony Manero's first Saturday night at the disco, but as the sequence was cut for the final film, the song was cut as well.
 In addition to the Bee Gees songs, additional incidental music was composed and adapted by David Shire.
 Three of Shire's cues – "Manhattan Skyline", "Night on Disco Mountain" (based on the classical piece "Night on Bald Mountain") and "Salsation" – are included on the soundtrack album as well.
 Five additional cues – "Tony and Stephanie", "Near the Verrazano Bridge" (both adapted from the Bee Gees' song "How Deep Is Your Love"), "Barracuda Hangout", "Death on the Bridge" and "All Night Train" – while heard in the film, remain unreleased on CD.
 In 1995, the soundtrack was re-released on CD through Polydor Records.
 In 2006, the album was re-released on Reprise Records as part of the Bee Gees' regaining control of their master tapes.

-To commemorate the movie's 40th anniversary, Capitol Records released a newly remastered version (However, CD 1 is the same remaster used for the 1995 Polydor release.) on April 21, 2017, with the original artwork and gatefold packaging.
+To commemorate the movie's 40th anniversary, Capitol Records released a newly remastered version (however, the first disc is the same remaster used for the 1995 Polydor release) on April 21, 2017, with the original artwork and gatefold packaging.

 On November 17, 2017, a deluxe box set was released with the original soundtrack, 4 new mixes of "Stayin' Alive", "Night Fever", "How Deep Is Your Love" and "You Should Be Dancing", a collector's book, art prints, a movie poster and a turntable mat.